 The widely-accepted standard is L70, which is the point at which light output falls below 70% of its original level.
 This measurement shows the number of operating hours you can expect from the LED before its output falls below a useful level.

+When asking “what does LED stand for” Lux is a term that often appears.
 While a lumen is used to express how much illumination a source of light provides, the lux measures the intensity of light as seen by the human eye.
 The lux is measured by luminous flux per unit area and one lux is equal to one lumen per square metre.

 Frequently referred to simply as LED colour, this is a measurement which indicates the warmth of the light emitted from the luminaire.
 It is measured in degrees Kelvin and, put simply, the higher the number, the whiter the light.
 The most common colour temperatures are as follows: